Etoposide is used together with other medicines to treat cancers of the lung (small cell lung cancer), blood, lymph gland, testes or ovary.

 as Etoposide may not be suitable for you.

-Do not use this medicine if you are pregnant or planning to have a baby soon.
+Do not take this medicine if you are pregnant or planning to have a baby soon.
 If you become pregnant while being treated with this medicine, alert your doctor immediately.
 Etoposide may cause harm to your unborn child.

 Do not breastfeed while you are being treated with Etoposide.